tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 *   **Running the Linter**: `npm run lint`.
 *   **Importance**: Address all ESLint errors and warnings before committing code.
 This ensures consistency and catches potential issues early.
 The CI/CD pipeline (future) should enforce this.

-### Prettier (TODO: Consider adding)
+### Prettier

+*   **Status**: The `prettier` dependency is included in the project.
-*   Prettier is an opinionated code formatter that can be integrated to ensure consistent code style across the project automatically.
+*   **Goal**: Prettier is an opinionated code formatter that helps ensure a consistent code style across the project automatically.
-*   If added, configure it and ensure it runs on pre-commit hooks and in CI.
+*   **Integration (Pending)**: While the dependency is present, full integration (e.g., defining formatting scripts in `package.json`, setting up pre-commit hooks, and CI checks for formatting) is an area for future enhancement.
+Developers can manually run Prettier via their IDE or npx if desired.

 ### Naming Conventions